EOngjk/TelegramCryptoAlert/README.md

 8. /place_trade -> Buy or sell your desired crypto
 9. /exit -> Ends chat with @ECON3086_CryptoPriceAlertbot

+How to run the Telegram Bot?
+1. Make sure to run your python console before you start.
+2. Go on to Telegram (web or mobile).
+3. Go to your bot name and press start.
+4. It should work.

 I hope that this code helps if you are making a similar telegrambot yourself!
 It took some time but it was fun :D!